tytydraco/yessleep/out/The_Basement_II_A_Sharp_Downturn.md

 ***I KNEW YOU’D COME BACK FOR ME***

 Its mouth never moved but it felt like it was screaming those words directly into my brain.
-Its mouth didn’t move with it's words when it spoke to me.

 ***I’ve waited ssssoooooo long for you, GatorSwampWitch.***